microsoft/Dynamics-365-FastTrack-Implementation-Assets/Copilots/readme.md

 This document will focus on low code plugins and create three fully functional samples step by step.
+For questions and feedback, please reach out to Aman Nain, amnai@microsoft.com

 # Table of Contents
 1. [Post 1: Summarise sales order](#post-1-summarise-sales-order)